GopiKrishna1562629/FRT_Project/README.md

 - Has collection of many web pages including Home, About ,Services, Blog, healthbot pages etc.
 - User is able to get fitness diets advices,fitness training through the website.
 - Included the feedback.
-k Survey form to increase the scope of improvement
+- Survey form to increase the scope of improvement

 ## Screenshots 📸
 ### Home page -